EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Experiments

-\textbf{Quantitative Analysis.} We evaluated H-AIM and baseline methods on the MACE-THOR benchmark, categorizing tasks into Parallel-Independent and Temporal-Dependent types.
-Quantitative results demonstrate that H-AIM consistently outperforms the strongest baseline, LaMMA-P (GPT-4o), across all evaluation metrics.Overall, Ours (GPT-4o) elevates the aggregate SR from 12\% to 55\% and GCR from 32\% to 72\%.
+\textbf{Quantitative Analysis.} We evaluated EmboTeam and baseline methods on the MACE-THOR benchmark, categorizing tasks into Parallel-Independent and Temporal-Dependent types.
+Quantitative results in \cref{fig:performance}, demonstrate that EmboTeam consistently outperforms the leading baseline, LaMMA-P (GPT-4o), across all evaluation metrics.Overall, Ours (GPT-4o) elevates the aggregate SR from 12\% to 55\% and GCR from 32\% to 72\%.
 This substantial improvement validates a breakthrough in both the planning accuracy for complex tasks and the robustness of system execution.
-The performance gains primarily stem from the deep integration within H-AIM, which synergizes the semantic understanding of LLMs, the formal planning of PDDL, and the reactive control of Behavior Trees, enabling global optimization from task decomposition and allocation down to low-level control.Detailed quantitative experimental results are summarized in \cref{tab:table1}.
+The performance gains primarily stem from the deep integration within EmboTeam, which synergizes the semantic understanding of LLMs, the formal planning of PDDL, and the reactive control of Behavior Trees, enabling global optimization from task decomposition and allocation down to low-level control.Detailed quantitative experimental results are summarized in \cref{tab:table1}.